 What If I Drink Very Little -- on Occasion?

 It’s important to remember that alcohol is a drug.
 Some studies show that moderate drinking may be linked to certain benefits (like red wine and heart health).
-But other research links moderate drinking to diseases like breast cancer.
+But other research shows no benefit and links moderate drinking to diseases like breast cancer and an increased risk of stroke.

 You should avoid alcohol completely if you’re: